danilowanner/Cattle-Farming-Game/README.md

 - **savingsInterest:** Interest on savings (SET TO ZERO IN THE GAME)
 - **loanInterest:** Interest on loans (THE LOAN LIMIT WAS DEACTIVATED AFTER PRE-TESTING.
 THE LOAN LIMIT ALLOWS FOR A TWO-STAGE MODEL OF CREDIT.
 TO USE THIS FEATURE, YOU NEED TO RE-ACTIVATE THE "TAKE LOAN" BUTTON IN THE HTML/PHP FILE)
 - **repairCost:** annual maintenance cost
-- **deforestLicenceCost - cost of a license to deforest (THE LICENSE WAS DEACTIVATED AFTER PRE-TESTING.
+- **deforestLicenceCost:** cost of a license to deforest (THE LICENSE WAS DEACTIVATED AFTER PRE-TESTING.
 THE LICENSE ALLOWS FOR A TWO-STAGE MODEL OF DEFORESTATION, WHERE THE FIRST X CELLS PER YEAR CAN BE DEFORESTED EVERY YEAR BUT A LICENSE IS REQUIRED TO DEFOREST MORE.
 TO USE THIS FEATURE, YOU NEED TO RE-ACTIVATE IT IN THE HTML/PHP FILE)
 - **personalCost:** annual cost
 - **baseline:** carbon baseline (CURRENTLY GIVEN IN CELLS DEFORESTED AND MULTIPLIED BY 5'000 BEFORE RETURNING)
 - **actual:** formula to calculate the actual emissions based on deforestation (CURRENTLY DEFORESTATION * 5'000)